apache/cassandra-gocql-driver/README.md

 Other Projects
 --------------

-* [cqlc](http://relops.com/cqlc) generates gocql compliant code from your Cassandra schema so that you can write type safe CQL statements in Go with a natural query syntax
+* [cqlc](http://relops.com/cqlc) generates gocql compliant code from your Cassandra schema so that you can write type safe CQL statements in Go with a natural query syntax.
+* [gocqldriver](https://github.com/tux21b/gocqldriver) is the predecessor of gocql based on Go's "database/sql" package.
+This project isn't maintained anymore, because Cassandra wasn't a good fit for the traditional "database/sql" API.
+Use this package instead.

 License
 -------